dhis2/training-docs/content/android/tg_aggregate.md

 Now to get the error on the above validation rule follow the below steps:

-* Go to Nutrition Data set and Click on tab “Iron Supplement (IFA)” Add Values for
+* Go to the Nutrition Data set and Click on the tab “Iron Supplement (IFA)”

+Add Values for

 * ANC 1st Contact HB Screening = 5